Verifying Learning-Based Robotic Navigation Systems: Background

 \section{Background}

 \mysubsection{Deep Neural Networks.} Deep neural networks (DNNs)~\cite{GoBeCo16} are computational, directed, graphs consisting of multiple layers.
 By assigning values to the first layer of the graph and propagating them through the subsequent layers, the network computes either a label prediction (for a classification DNN) or a value (for a regression DNN), which is returned to the user.
-The values computed in each layer depend on values computed in the previous layer, and also on the current layer's \textit{type}.
+The values computed in each layer depend on values computed in previous layers, and also on the current layer's \textit{type}.
 Common layer types include the \emph{weighted sum} layer, in which each neuron is an affine transformation of the neurons from the preceding layer; as well as the popular \emph{rectified linear unit} (\emph{ReLU}) layer, where each node $y$ computes the value $y=\relu{}(x)=\max(0,x)$, based on a single node $x$ from the preceding layer to which it is connected.
-The DRL systems which are the subject matter of this case-study consist solely of weighted sum and \relu{} layers, although the techniques mentioned are suitable for DNNs with additional layer types.
+The DRL systems that are the subject matter of this case study consist solely of weighted sum and \relu{} layers, although the techniques mentioned are suitable for DNNs with additional layer types, as we discuss later.

 Fig.~\ref{fig:toyDnn} depicts a small example of a DNN.
 For input $V_1=[2, 3]^T$, the second (weighted sum) layer computes the values $V_2=[20,-7]^T$.
 In the third layer, the \relu{} functions are applied, and the result is $V_3=[20,0]^T$.
 Finally, the network's single output is computed as a weighted sum: $V_4=[40]$.